Lea Stevens

 Lea Stevens (born 15 June 1947) is a former South Australian politician.
 She was the Labor Party member for the electoral district of Little Para from the 1994 Elizabeth by-election to the 2010 state election.

 Before her political career, Stevens gained a Bachelor of Science and Diploma of Education at the University of Adelaide.
 After her studies she worked as a high school principal at Fremont Elizabeth High School.

 Stevens was the South Australian Minister for Health from early 2002 until late 2005, when she resigned for personal health reasons.

-The 2006 election saw Stevens increase her margin to 16.7%, but Stevens retired at the 2010 state election, and was replaced by Lee Odenwalder.
+At the 2006 election, Stevens increased her margin to 16.7%, but she retired at the 2010 state election and was replaced by Lee Odenwalder.